Where to put your recycling and waste

 This includes, but is not limited to:

 - Sharps boxes

-Confidential waste is any material that contains sensitive personal or business data that requires secure destruction to ensure that the contents remain private ( eg to comply with data protection legislation or to maintain confidentiality).
+Confidential waste is any material that contains sensitive personal or business data that requires secure destruction to ensure that the contents remain private (for example, to comply with data protection legislation or to maintain confidentiality).

-Contact the Facilities Help Desk to order a confidential waste bag.
-Once it’s two-thirds full, please request collection via Planon or the Facilities Helpdesk (Tel: 5555 or email:email@example.com).
+Confidential waste bags can be ordered through Planon.
+Enter the keyword ‘confidential’ and select ‘request for confidential waste sacks’ to place your order.
+Once it’s two-thirds full, please make a waste disposal request through Planon or the Facilities Helpdesk for collection.
 The contents are then securely shredded off site.